SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.16.
 DefaultEmail
 Default emails are stored in the database.

-Now follows an in depth description of the attributes of a DefaultEmail.

 _attributes:_ \
 **id**: the id of a default email, primary key \